drcrypterdotru/ZeroShell-Manager/README.md

    Input multiple URLs at once for batch management.

 3. **❌ Delete Web Shell from Panel**
-   Remove selected web shells from the panel.
-Data will remain stored, but the shell is not removed from the server.
+   Remove selected web shells from the panel but the shell is not removed from the server.

 4. **🗑️ Clear All**
    Similar to the delete option, this removes all web shells from the panel in a batch, but does not delete them from the server.